dariusz-a/AISRouting/docs/spec_scenarios/creating_routes.md

   When the instructor clicks the "Preview/Edit Waypoints" control in the Route Actions panel.
   Then a modal with text "Preview/edit not available" is shown and an OK button closes the modal.

+## Critical Flow: Generate RouteTemplate from AIS track successfully — NHP Scenarios

+Reference: the happy-path baseline is the existing scenario "Generate RouteTemplate from AIS track successfully" in this file; do not duplicate it.
+The scenarios below cover high-impact non-happy paths for that critical flow.

+@critical @nhp @validation
+Scenario: Fail generation when AIS CSV missing required 'Latitude' column
+    Given the instructor user is on the Create Route page with AIS CSV file `outputFolder/135792468/track.csv` present that lacks a 'Latitude' header and the instructor has permission to read the file
+    When the instructor clicks the "Create Route" button in the Ship Actions toolbar Then an error banner with exact text "CSV format invalid: missing 'Latitude' column" is visible and no RouteTemplate is created in memory

+@critical @nhp @auth @timeout
+Scenario: Show session expired error when generation started with expired session
+    Given the instructor user is on the Create Route page with AIS CSV files for MMSI "135792468" present in folder `outputFolder/135792468/` and the user's session token is expired
+    When the instructor clicks the "Create Route" button Then an error banner with exact text "Your session has expired.
+Please sign in again." is visible and no RouteTemplate is created and the Create Route button remains enabled

+@critical @nhp @permission
+Scenario: Show explicit error when AIS files cannot be read due to permission denial
+    Given the instructor user is on the Create Route page and folder `outputFolder/135792468/` exists but the application lacks read permission to that folder
+    When the instructor clicks the "Create Route" button Then an error dialog with exact text "Insufficient permission to read AIS files" is displayed with a link labeled "Choose another location" and the RouteTemplate remains unsaved in memory

+@critical @nhp @timeout
+Scenario: Show timeout when route generation exceeds SLO (30s)
+    Given the instructor user is on the Create Route page with AIS CSV files for MMSI "135792468" present in folder `outputFolder/135792468/` and generation is simulated to exceed 30 seconds
+    When the instructor clicks the "Create Route" button Then a loading spinner is visible in the Ship Actions toolbar and after 30 seconds an error banner with exact text "Route generation timed out.
+Try again or contact support." is visible and the Create Route button is re-enabled and no RouteTemplate is created

+# Coverage notes:
+- Happy-path baseline: see the existing "Generate RouteTemplate from AIS track successfully" scenario in this file.
+- Negative/edge scenarios include validation (missing CSV column), authorization/timeout (expired session), permission denial (read access), and long-running timeout (SLO breach).
+- All scenarios reference MMSI "135792468" and `outputFolder/135792468/` consistent with existing scenarios and test fixtures.
+- Each scenario uses exactly one Given, one When, and one Then; additional state/outcomes are expressed using And-style clauses on the same lines where required.

 ## Coverage Notes
 - All scenarios reference MMSI "135792468" consistent with prior examples in this feature and use explicit file paths and timestamps so automated tests can prepare the filesystem state beforehand.
 - Role: the actor is the instructor; write and generate permissions are explicitly stated where required.